 At the time, Trump excluded several vital trading partners — the European Union, Mexico, Canada, Australia, Argentina and Brazil — from the tariffs.

 That meant the steel tariff covered just 30 percent of all imports, according to Oxford Economics.
-If all the exemptions were ended, it would have deepened the impact of the tariffs on American companies that use steel and potentially affect financial markets.
+If all the exemptions were ended, it would deepen the impact of the tariffs on American companies that use steel and potentially affect financial markets.
 Stock prices fell nearly 2 percent when the tariffs were announced.

-Two people familiar with the process said the Trump administration had been considering whether to provide a short-term extension of the exemptions to allow for more time to review the countries’ efforts to secure permanent exemptions.
+Two people familiar with the process said the Trump administration has been considering whether to provide a short-term extension of the exemptions to allow for more time to review the countries’ efforts to secure permanent exemptions.